Model Community Ordinances

 Model ordinances demonstrate samples of language available to address community issues at the municipal level in Pennsylvania.
 All model ordinances should be carefully reviewed and tailored by your own legal counsel before implementation or adoption.

-A Model Noise Ordinance v.202 for Pennsylvania addresses noise and vibration problems in communities.
-A noise ordinance maintains community peace; encourages neighbor cooperation; protects health; and limits municipal liability for failing to address noise problems in the community.
-This model noise ordinance addresses noise problems using a holistic, hybrid approach that applies decibel-level sound measurements or plainly-audible standards.
-The focus in this noise ordinance is constitutional integrity, ease in application, and overall effectiveness.
+A Model Noise Ordinance for Pennsylvania addresses noise and vibration problems in communities.
+A solid noise ordinance maintains community peace; encourages neighbor cooperation; protects health; and may limit municipal liability for failing to address noise problems in the community.
+The focus in a noise ordinance is constitutional integrity, ease in application, and overall effectiveness.

 Supporting Information—Pennsylvania Noise Ordinances Explained, Constitutional Factors, Plainly Audible Standards, Decibel Problems, and Distinguishing Noise Ordinances from Nuisance Ordinances